nwoolls/AzureStorageCleanup/README.md

     -storagekey  [Blob Storage account key]
     -container   [Blob Storage container to use]
-    -mindaysold  [Minimum age of files to delete]
+    -mindaysold  [Minimum age of files to delete] -recursive   [Optional - delete all files in virtual hierarchy]
 ```

 Example usage: